JYCSEC/awesome-solutions-engineering/readme.md

 Awesome-Solutions-Engineering
 ===

-A curated list of awesome solutions engineering resources This is very much a work in progress as resources online is a bit sparse and seem to mostly cover the same topics.
+A curated list of awesome solutions engineering resources.

+This is very much a work in progress as resources online is a bit sparse and seem to mostly cover the same topics.

 Table of Contents